 Our analysis in Section 4.2 and Figure 3 indicates that before WWII, municipalities on opposite sides of the border between the 1945-1949 French and US occupation zones in South-West Germany had similar socio-economic characteristics.
 Moreover, the border did not coincide with a national or state border before WWII, and municipalities along the border have been part of West Germany since 1949 and the same state since 1952.
-Our examination of potential alternative explanations for today's economic differences across the occupation-zone border therefore focuses on the potential legacy of differences that might have emerged during the 1945-1949 period of French and US occupation.
+Our examination of potential alternative explanations for today's economic differences across the occupation-zone border therefore focuses on the potential role of the highway that determined the shape of the border and on the potential legacy of differences that might have emerged during the 1945-1949 period of French and US occupation.